 Doesn’t matter, either way or somewhere between, the truth is plain: if you got customers, some of them are bound to be difficult.
 And on Ebay, you can’t really refuse service unless you’ve blocked a buyer beforehand.
 This article is about difficult customers and I am going to address two messages that I received from customers on Ebay who had already made a purchase from me.
 Continue reading “Successful Ebay Sellers Must Navigate Difficult Buyers”

 Less than two years ago, when I conceived the idea for DependableFlame.com, I had no experience building a website and had no idea where to start.
-After fumbling around in the dark for a couple months, I stumbled upon Wealthy Affiliate and the rest is what you are reading.
+After fumbling around in the dark for a couple months, I stumbled upon Wealthy Affiliate and have never regretted my decision to join as I continue to build the site I have envisioned and evolve or adapt as the hobby changes.

 Ebay has been around since 1995 and it is no secret that an enterprising, hardworking individual can use the auction platform to make a little extra money and perhaps, even carve out a new career for them self.